For many years now, I have practised at zen.

 Rather, my current taking of zen is to be a spiritual-political practice of accepting the chaos of the Cosmos (and all its overwhelming realities of indifference, suffering, oppression that we have been born into) while continuing to remain aware of the raw, imperfect beauty in each moment (with acts of self-expression and self-realization that bring new meaning, purpose and hope for the benefit of all beings that we share this existence).
 Zen is a practice of being committed to the daily struggle for collective mind-body-spiritual liberation, but still remaining present and awake to witness our universal existence beyond the definitions and expectations that we attach to it.

-“Zen” originates from the traditions mahāyāna Buddhism (specifically, as a Japanese variant of the Chinese “chán”), which is itself a school of philosophies & rituals for practicing the non-theistic religion of Buddhism.
+“Zen” originates from the traditions mahāyāna Buddhism (specifically, as a Japanese variant of the Chinese “chán”), which is itself a school of philosophies & rituals for practising the non-theistic religion of Buddhism.

 For the sake of not appropriating any cultural elements of how the Japanese practice zen or the Chinese practice chán, I continue to only relate to “zen” as a practice concerned with meditation (dhyāna) (zazen) intended to cultivate concentration, awareness, and balance in ourselves.